Frequently Asked Questions

 How do I register for the conference and where do I get my badge?

 Conference registration is included with membership registration.
 Anyone planning to attend the conference needs to become a member and pay his or her dues.
 Members must log in to their account to pay their dues.
-A badge will be waiting for all EPA members at the registration table in the conference hotel.
+Your badge will be available for pick-up at the registration table in the conference hotel.

 What do I do if my question has not been answered here?